 We are committed to keeping your personal details up to date and encourage you to inform us about any changes needed to ensure your details are accurate.
 To help us ensure confidentiality of your personal information, we will ask you security questions to confirm your identity when you call us.

 We hold a variety of data types which have different requirements for how long we need to keep it.
 We have a data retention schedule that describing the type of data we hold and their retention timescales.
 We follow legal requirements and best practice in this area.
 We will securely destroy / delete personal data when we no longer need it or no longer have a legitimate interest in keeping it.

 You have the right to ask to see the personal information we hold about you and ordinarily the right to have a copy provided to you or someone else on your behalf.
 A request to see this information is known as a “subject access request” (“SAR”).

 SARs need to be made in writing to this office.
-We ask that your written request be accompanied by proof of your address and identity.
-If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about a specific correspondence.
+We will ask for your written request to be accompanied with proof of your address and identity.
+If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about specific correspondence.

-RHS will provide a copy of the information requested free of charge, however we can charge a “reasonable fee” when a request is manifestly unfounded or excessive, particularly if it is repetitive.
-This is currently £10.00.
+We will provide a copy of the information requested free of charge; however we can charge a “reasonable fee” when a request is manifestly unfounded or excessive, particularly if it is repetitive.

 The right to rectification